 The Family Centred Care approach to healthcare is not new, it has been around for some time, but has only recently hit the independent audiology scene.
 We are slightly baffled by this, as FCC is only seen as a positive to our audiologists, as it ensures their patient relationships are built with trust and confidence in the service and products provided.
 We know that families, in turn, appreciate the involvement of being included in the process.
 However, this service is not often seen in high street hearing centres, as there is little consultation time to commit to each patient.
 More speed than patient interaction and tailored care.

 Most people discover their hearing loss with family and friend interaction – so why not make them a part of the journey?
 It may have been an emotional path that has brought you to see an audiologist.
 A hearing problem that has worsened over time and has impacted the whole family.
 Realising that your quality of life has altered is never easy, but together with your family, you can all understand your hearing loss.
 By developing a strong alliance with your audiologist and motivating each other, you will find the right solution for you - through communication and advice.
-Do not let your hearing loss get in the way of enjoying being with people that mean the most to you, for you mean the most to them.
+Do not let your hearing loss get in the way of enjoying being with people that mean the most to you.

-Finding the right hearing aids will not just open doors, it will change your life.
-With our network of over two hundred independent audiologists nationwide – there is a practice near you that will show you your hearing potential, one that is just as unique as you.
+Finding the right hearing aids and hearing healthcare will not just open doors, it will change your life.
+With our network of over two hundred independent audiologists nationwide – there is a practice near you that will show you your hearing potential.

 When we refer to a product as 'New', we mean that the product is new to the market.